-This symbol follows the words of John the Baptist who refers to Jesus as the Lamb of God who takes away the sins of the world (John 1:29) refering to the prophecy we can read in the Old Testament (Isaiah 53:7 and Jeremiah 11:19) where the lamb symbolises a suffering servant.
-It was the ancient Jewish custom to sacrifice a lamb in the Temple during the Passover - which happened to be the time that Jesus was crucified (John 19:14).
+John the Baptist calls Jesus the Lamb of God who takes away the sins of the world (John 1:29) referring to the prophecy we can read in the Old Testament (Isa.
+53:7 and Jer.
+11:19) where the lamb symbolises a suffering servant.

-Moravia is a historical region in the easternmost part of today's Czech Republic.
+Moravia is a region with a fascinating history in the easternmost part of today's Czech Republic.
 The Moravian Church uses an Agnus Dei as their seal with the surrounding inscription Vicit agnus noster, eum sequamur (Our Lamb has conquered, let us follow him), just as sheep follow the shepherd and depend on him for protection.
 More than that, the sheep depend on their shepherd for survival.

 The lamb has conquered; an awesome statement and well worth looking further into.